 At FlexiFit Physiotherapy, we work with athletes and weekend warriors alike to develop customised recovery plans, including massage therapy tailored to your needs.

-If you’re recovering from intense training or want to support your athletic performance, our experienced team at FlexiFit Physiotherapy is here to help.Call us at 02 8542 9507 or visit our Contact Us page to book your personalised massage or physiotherapy session.
+If you’re recovering from intense training or want to support your athletic performance, our experienced team at FlexiFit Physiotherapy is here to help.Call us on 02 8542 9507 or visit our Contact Us page to book your personalised massage or physiotherapy session.